History of The Hill

 traditions on the hill

-The Hill has over twenty-five places to eat, four grocers, bakeries, and a variety of unique shops.
+The Hill is home to more than 30 restaurants, four Italian grocery stores, bakeries, gelato shop and a variety of unique shops.
 Come to spend the day with us!